 But what is most significant about the painting is not the skin color or the dress of the Three Kings, it’s what they carry: ritual objects from their domestic and religious lives.
 Carroll seems to be suggesting here that “Yorubaland’s indigenous belief system provides fully worthy spiritual gifts for the Christ Child,” as Bridger puts it (49); the Yoruba people can, and must, use their culture to worship him.

-The first king bears an olumeye, a container used for holding kola nuts.
+The first king bears a rooster-shaped olumeye, a container used for holding kola nuts.
 In Yoruba homes, these caffeine-containing treats are shared with guests as a gesture of hospitality and friendship.
 Here they signify the king’s welcoming Jesus into the world.
 The rooster, a popular motif in Yoruba art, foreshadows Jesus’s sacrificial death, as the rooster is one of the most common animal offerings made to the gods (orishas) in the Yoruba sacrificial system.

 The second king bears an agere Ifa—yet another nut-storage container, but one that’s intended for palm nuts.
 Practitioners of Ifa, the traditional religion of the Yoruba people, vest palm nuts with sacred significance: they are used to consult Orunmila, the orisha of wisdom, in a divination rite that involves an Ifa priest (babalawo) casting sixteen of them onto a tray and discerning which signs they display.
 By approaching Jesus with an agere Ifa, the king in the picture acknowledges Jesus as priest, as one having special access to and communion with divine wisdom and therefore the ability to speak truth into any life situation.